seal-droid/seal-droid/README.md

-#seal
+#seal-vester

-you are hacked c
+you are hacked sly